Emarioo/BetterThanBatch/docs/guide/21-Inline assembly.md

 The compiler utilizes third-party assemblers such as `ml64` (Macro Assembler, Windows) `as` (GNU Assembler, Linux).
 You are required to have access to one of these assemblers in your PATH.

+**NOTE:** Note that only x64 is supported. (well, the whole compiler only supports x64 at the moment).

 # Inline assembly
 The `asm` keyword allows you to write assembly within the following curly braces.
 Assembly blocks are treated as expressions and can be used wherever expressions are allowed.
 The unique thing about inline assembly is that it's typeless.
 The compiler cannot know what type your assembly code outputs, if any.
 You can specify the type yourself with this syntax: `asm<type>`.
 Below are some examples.
 ```c++